doolin/hrecipe/readme.txt

 === hRecipe ===
 Contributors: doolin
-Tags: hrecipe, editor, microformat
-Requires at least: 3.0
+Tags: recipe, recipes, recipe seo, hrecipe, editor, microformat, microformats, microformatting Requires at least: 3.0
 Tested up to: 3.1.1
-Stable tag: 0.5.7
+Stable tag: 0.5.8.2

 hRecipe is a WordPress plugin for easy entry of your recipe data, and microformatting  your recipe blog posts and pages for attractive presentation on both your blog and (important!) search engine results.